rileydigitalservices/payhere-nodejs-sdk/README.md

 Before we can fully utilize the library, we need to specify global configurations.
 The global configuration must contain the following:

-- `baseUrl`: An optional base url to the Payhere API.
-By default the staging base url will be used
 - `environment`: Optional enviroment, either "sandbox" or "production".
 Default is 'sandbox'
 - `version`: The API version being accessed.
 This is mandatory.